What is MAM weight and how does maximum authorised mass apply to you as a loader/transporter?

 2,300kg unladen + 1,200kg payload capacity = 3,500kg GVW (MAM weight).

-The VIN plate of any vehicle you drive will display the legal weight limits for that particular vehicle.
+The VIN plate of any vehicle you drive will display the legal weight limits for that particular vehicle and will help you avoid overloading.

 Maximum Authorised Mass shouldn’t be confused with GTW (Gross Train Weight) which applies to MAM (GVW) + trailer unladen + trailer max payload.